 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain six reasons a teenager may attempt or commit suicide.
+-Name six reasons why an adolescent may attempt or commit suicide.

--Explain five emotional reactions clients may experience following a teenager’s suicide.
+-Name five emotional responses clients may experience following a teenager’s suicide.

--Explain five concepts regarding denial following a teenager’s suicide.
+-Explain two concepts regarding family interventions following a suicide.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."